pecknigel/learning-resources/open-tasks.md

 Set up the learning initiatives lists so that the commit and issues links are hidden on page load with an option to show them.
 HTML, CSS, JavaScript, Jekyll SSG.

+Create a procedure for setting up a new project.

 ## Design/CSS

 Improve the design for the academy library.
 Work with YAML, Jekyll static site generation and GitHub Pages.